Our Leadership Team

 Jian pu

 Jian Pu joined NCIRE as an Accounting Specialist in 2006, and was promoted to the position of Accounting Manager in 2019.
+She was promoted to Controller on April 1, 2024.
 Jian has a Bachelor of Science in Industrial Management Engineering from Southeast University in China.
 Jian has nearly 30 years of accounting and finance experience in both for-profit and not-for-profit sectors.

 azarah wong, cra

-Azarah Wong first joined NCIRE as the Executive Assistance to the Chairman of the NCIRE Board of Directors.
+Azarah Wong first joined NCIRE as the Executive Assistant to the Chairman of the NCIRE Board of Directors.
 Concurrently, she supported three Principal Investigators and assisted with grant application preparations.
-She was later introduced to the world of research grants administration; and in 2006, joined NCIRE Contracts & Grants Department as a Contracts & Grants Specialist where she advanced to her current position as Associate Director, Sponsored Research.
+She was later introduced to the world of research grants administration; and in 2006, joined NCIRE’s Office of Sponsored Research (OSR)—formerly Contracts & Grants Department—as a Contracts & Grants Specialist where she advanced to her current position as Associate Director, Sponsored Research.
 Azarah holds a bachelor’s degree from the University of California, Los Angeles and is an active Certified Research Administrator (CRA) since 2006.
-Along with the Contracts & Grants team, she provides SFVAHCS PIs with pre- and post-award research grants management.
+Along with the OSR team, she provides SFVAHCS PIs with pre- and post-award research grants management.

 Newton ong

 Newton Ong has been with NCIRE for over 25 years and brings extensive research experience.
-He has been promoted into various positions including: Clinical Trials Specialist, Clinical Research Center Administrator, Contracts and Grants Manager, and his current position as NCIRE’s Compliance and Contracts Manager of the Contracts and Grants Department, which he co-manages.
+He has been promoted into various positions including: Clinical Trials Specialist, Clinical Research Center Administrator, Contracts and Grants Manager, Compliance and Contracts Manager, and his current position as Associate Director, Contracts and Compliance within NCIRE’s Office of Sponsored Research (OSR), which he co-manages.
 Newton received his Bachelor of Science, Business Management from San Francisco State University.
 His areas of professional expertise include business administration, research administration, compliance, contract negotiations and management (CTA and CRADA), clinical trial site administration and finances, and assists with facilitating research with the SFVA Research and Development Department.
 He is also Clinical Research Contract Professional (CRCP) certified by MAGI.

 Lydia Blednyh